CloudForgeCI/cfc-core/docs/guides/applications/mattermost.md

 After deployment with `authMode: "application-oidc"`:

 1. Navigate to `https://chat.your-domain.com`
-2. Click "Sign in with GitLab" (Cognito via GitLab OAuth)
+2. Click "Sign in with AWS Cognito"
+   - **Team Edition**: Uses GitLab OAuth provider (callback: `/signup/gitlab/complete`)
+   - **Enterprise Edition**: Uses native OIDC (callback: `/signup/openid/complete`)
 3. Authenticate with Cognito
 4. First user becomes system admin

+> **Note (Team Edition):** When logging out of Mattermost, you will NOT be logged out of Cognito.
+Your Cognito session remains active until it expires.
+For proper single logout, use Enterprise Edition.

 ### 2. Create Teams and Channels